Read and rate the best solutions below by giving them a "thumbs up".

 By Anne H.

 By J Walker

 How do you get white film off glasses from the dishwasher?
 It's a new machine and the glasses look foggy.

 By Dene-Stone Pathway

 I am using the borax and washing soda dishwasher soap mixture as well as white vinegar in the rinse aid holder.
 My dishes are still coming out with a white film on them.
-I have tried the light wash, the normal wash, and the pots and pans wash settings on my dishwasher.
+I have tried the light wash, the normal wash and the pots and pans wash settings on my dishwasher.
 Nothing is helping.
-Is there anything else that I can do or use to get cleaner dishes?
-Thanks.

 How do I get my glasses to come out of the dishwasher clear instead of with this milky looking film on them?
 You can't feel the film or taste it, but it makes my glasses look terrible.